 William Smith's map was the first to show the geology of an entire country.

 More than 2m tall, the map is a beautiful work of art as well as a scientific triumph.

 At the time, the Geological Society resented Smith’s achievement.
 They produced a rival map, largely copied from Smith’s, which undercut his sales.
-Bankrupt, he sold his precious fossil collection to the Natural History Museum in 1815.
+Bankrupt, he sold his precious fossil collection to the British Museum.
+They are now cared for by the Natural History Museum.